jazad136/react-udemy-samplefuncsclasses/README.md

 <br>This is located in the "components" directory
 <br>(for the comments project from the course)

+- The Seasons project.
+<br>This is located in the "seasons" directory
+<br>(for the seasons project from the course)

 *Components Updates*
 <br>CommentDetail is now a component
 <br>...now it can be used again and again to duplicate comments (Sep.
 21)